 Worryingly the author says that “there would be concern that there could be negative impacts on Capel Street, from where much of the displaced traffic would appear to emanate” — this shows a lack of understanding that little traffic actually emanates from Capel Street, the street is not a main road, thus it is effectually a city centre rat run with very little of the traffic using the street having any business on the street.

-There was also concern expressed that footpaths on the quays could not accommodate the extra bus stops — there’s two presumptions that seem to be at play: (1) that the quays would be the only bus stops people who currently use College Green / Dame Street would switch to as to get to College Green — this is deeply flawed as many bus users coming from different directions would likely disembark before coming to the quays (ie at Dame Street beside City Hall, at George’s Street, etc), and (2) that footpaths cannot be widened when the realty is footpaths can be widened and decluttered (and still provide for buses and the Liffey Cycle Route).
-It was within the planners powers to make wider footpaths a condition of the project.
+There was also concern expressed that footpaths on the quays could not accommodate the extra bus stops — there are two presumptions that seem to be at play: (1) that the quays would be the only bus stops people who currently use College Green / Dame Street would switch to as to get to College Green — this is deeply flawed as many bus users coming from different directions would likely disembark before coming to the quays (ie at Dame Street beside City Hall, at George’s Street, etc), and (2) that footpaths cannot be widened when the realty is footpaths can be widened and decluttered (and still provide for buses and the Liffey Cycle Route).
+It was within the planner’s powers to make wider footpaths a condition of the project.

 The An Bord Pleanála inspector’s recommendation and board’s direction — as we reported here — is all coloured by the transport analysts which is old-school thinking which dismisses basics in sustainable and active transport planning.

-The possible traffic impacts of the proposed development was the first point given by the inspector and the board for the rejection, this was dressed up as a traffic modelling issue when no model can given the details and certainly the planners were looking for.
+The possible traffic impacts of the proposed development was the first point given by the inspector and the board for the rejection, this was dressed up as a traffic modelling issue when no model can give the details and certainly the planners were looking for.

 The flawed thinking about the impact on buses only came second and the impact on pedestrians on the quays came third, when it was solvable and should have been balanced with the overall massive positives for pedestrians.

-Dublin City Council could have been clearer on a number of issues but the main reason that College Green was not approved was flawed thinking from planners and board of An Bord Pleanála — thinking which would put a stop not to just the plaza but any changes like it which might have knock on impacts.
+Dublin City Council could have been clearer on a number of issues but the main reason that College Green was not approved was flawed thinking from planners and the board of An Bord Pleanála — thinking which would put a stop not to just the plaza but any changes like it which might have knock-on impacts.
 Combined, the planners and board failed on their lack of understanding of how sustainable cities look to move people not car traffic, how traffic works, how models work and how change has happened.
 They have also failed to have vision.

 If the city or any city followed An Bord Pleanála’s thinking there would be never any progress on plazas, bus lanes, tram lines or cycle routes.
-Cities would be paralysed and forced to stick to the status-quo.
+Cities would be paralysed and forced to stick to the status quo.